crowding/nseval/README.md

 In R, to write a function that takes any number of arguments, we use the symbol `...`, which represents a sort of list of arguments.
-This is somewhat similar to Python's solution of `*args, **kwargs`, except that while in Python variadic arguments are stored in first-calss data structures, in R the `...` is opaque.
-It's tricky to do things like take the second argument, or take all the odd arguments, or obtain a list of argument names, or concatenate two argument lists together.
+This is somewhat similar to Python's solution of `*args, **kwargs`, except that while in Python variadic arguments are stored in first-class data structures, in R the `...` is opaque.
+It's tricky to do things like take the second argument, or take all the odd arguments, or obtain a list of argument names without forcing them, or concatenating two argument lists together.
 The only thing you can do with a `...` when you have it is to pass them all to another function's argument list.

 But under the hood, a `...` is just a named list of promises.
-The `promises` package provides a `dots` class and accessor functions that let you manipulate sequences of promises the same way as you would manipulate other kinds of lists.
+The `nse` package provides a `dots` class and accessor functions that let you manipulate sequences of promises the same way as you would manipulate other kinds of lists.

 As an example, consider trying to implement the R library function `switch`.
-This takes any number of arguments, and uses the argument `expr` -- either a number or a name -- to decide which of the other arguments to evaluate.
-But "accessing unevaluated arguments by index or name" isn't easy expressible in pure R, so `switch` has a C implementation.
+This takes any number of arguments, and uses the argument `expr` -- either a number or a name -- to decide which of the other arguments to return, only forcing that argument.
+But in base R it is difficult to access unevaluated arguments by index or name, so `switch` has a C implementation.

-It's actually possible to implement `switch` in pure R, but... coming up with a solution requires more under-the-hood R mechanics than you might care to know.
-I can do it by synthesizing a function with the right arglist to match the required argument:
+It's actually possible to implement `switch` in base R, but... coming up with a solution requires a bit of tinkering.
+I can do it by synthesizing a function with the right arglist to match the required argument.
+The weirdest part was working out how names like `..3` work.

 ```r
 switch2 <- function(expr, ...) {